Dan-Air Flight 1903: Aircraft

 The aircraft, operated by Dan Air Services Ltd, was a de Havilland DH 106 Comet series 4 (registration: G-APDN, construction/manufacturer's serial number: 6415) that had its first flight in 1959.
 Dan-Air acquired the aircraft from British Overseas Airways Corporation – its original operator – in 1969.
 At the time of the accident, it had flown 25,786 hours.

 Cause

 The investigation identified a combination of erroneous information, in relation to en-route reporting points and the existence of a radar echo from another aircraft that overflew the Sabadell NDB at the same time as the Dan-Air crew mistakenly reported passing it, as the accident's probable cause.
 This combination resulted in an involuntary error on the part of both ATC and aircraft that could not be corrected by the time the air traffic controller realised that his instructions to the aircraft's crew were given in response to a mutual misunderstanding, which resulted from a navigational error on the crew's part that had gone unnoticed.

+In popular culture

+In 2021, the public television company in Catalonia, the Catalan Media Corporation, produced a free-to-watch documentary on the Crash of Flight 1903.
+It was titled Montseny, la tragèdia enterrada (Montseny, the Buried Tragedy), which alludes to the abrupt burial of the victims after the disaster.
+Family members of some of the English victims were interviewed, and a diary of one of the victims of the accident was found and returned to her family.